yezholov/JSON_User/readme.md

 Version 2:
 - Add more users (rename file into users.json)
 - Add loops and update code to read multiply users

+Version 3:
+– Add new entries from code to JSON file
+– Displayed updated list